Read time: 4 minutes

 If you’re attending antenatal classes, it’s likely that you’ll talk about birth plans.
-Alternatively, ask friends who have recently had babies what they recommend including.
-It’s a good idea to research pain relief options, so you know what to expect.
-And, if you’re planning to give birth in
+Alternatively, you could ask friends who have recently had babies what they recommend including.
+It’s a good idea to research pain relief options too, so you know what to expect.
+And, if you’re planning to give birth in hospital or a birth centre, it’s a good idea to find out which facilities are available.

 - Your birth partner